CISSP: Certified Information System Security Professional Course Outline

 Topic D: Database Security in Software Development

 Topic E: Software Security Effectiveness Assessment

-Appendix A: Mapping Course Content to (ISC)2 Certified Information Systems Security Professional (CISSP®) 2015 Exam
+Appendix A: Mapping Course Content to (ISC)2 ® Certified Information Systems Security Professional (CISSP®) April 2021 Certification Exam Outline

 View outline in Word